-The South Carolina Department of Commerce has established The Opportunity Zone Grant Fund under which South Carolina governmental entities (counties and/or municipalities) may request funding to offset the costs of obtaining an outside vendor to assist in the structuring of a competitive Opportunity Zone Prospectus.
+The South Carolina Department of Commerce has established The Opportunity Zone Grant Fund under which South Carolina governmental entities (counties and/or municipalities) may request funding to offset the costs of obtaining an outside vendor to assist in the completion of a competitive Opportunity Zone Prospectus.
 Please refer to: www.acceleratorforamerica.com/OZGuide as to what the final prospectus should look like and what it should include.
 The program also allows the third party vendor to assist the governmental entity in determining the best project(s) to pursue or the financial structuring of same.

 Should any South Carolina governmental entity have an interest in applying for funding assistance, they may find a copy of the application on-line at SCopportunityzone.com.
-The entity must complete the application in full and attach a copy of the proposal from the vendor that the entity would like to employ.
+The entity must complete the application in full and attach a copy of the proposal from the vendor that the applicant would like to employ.
 It is the responsibility of the applicant to follow their individual procurement process.

 The selected vendor’s proposal MUST include the following:

-Tiers 3 & 4 - Up to 50% of proposal costs
+• Tier III & IV Counties - Up to 50% of proposal costs

-Tiers 1 & 2 - Up to 25% of proposal costs
+• Tiers I & II Counties - Up to 25% of proposal costs

-(MAXIMUM Grant award for any applicant will be $25,000)
+MAXIMUM Grant award for any applicant will be $25,000

-Round 3 Applications Due – July 1st
+• Round 3 Applications Due – July 1st